Consistent use of fonts is important for brands. So, what are the best practices for typography pages in brand guidelines?

 We now have a choice in how to get around town thanks to Uber, but there is only one choice for their fonts.
-Uber uses its proprietary font call Uber Move.
-They have a microsite dedicated to their brand guidelines.
+Uber uses its proprietary font called Uber Move.

 Moen is an international brand bringing aesthetically pleasing and functional taps and shower heads to the world.
 Moen’s font is Din Pro.
 Their brand specifications can be found here.

 Rally racing is the most undervalued sport on the planet.
 The racing is exciting, skillful, and dramatic and the WRC wants their brand to be too.
 WRC uses a proprietary font called WRC Clean and WRC Dirty, and they also use Calibri.
 You can find the WRC brand guideline here.

 The North Face makes quality outdoor gear to keep you warm and dry.
 I sought out the brand standards for The North Face because it is very similar to our project lifestyle brand: Nordeau.
 The North Face uses the font ITC Franklin Gothic.
 You can find the North Face brand guidelines on this website.

 You probably don’t know about Mopar, but those who know about Mopar feel very passionately about it.
 They provide the OEM replacement parts for Crysler vehicles.
 They have a long-standing and strong reputation, particularly in the classic car community.

 Mopar uses Titling Gothic FB for decorative font, Compressed Standard for headlines, and Narrow Light for body copy.
 The Mopar brand guide can be found here.

 Cisco is the other one on the list that has a microsite for their brand standards.
 The Cisco brand resource center not only distributes the assets but tells the story of the brand.
 Cisco uses its proprietary font.